Prism411/Prism411/README.md

 Hello, my name is Jáder Louis, and I'm currently enrolled in the Computer Science program at UNIR.
 I have a genuine passion for technology and its applications.

 # 🔭 What am i working on?
 I'm actively engaged in various university projects that have provided me with valuable hands-on experience in a wide range of areas.
 This includes working with cloud services, front-end and back-end development, as well as building applications for mobile, web, and desktop platforms.
-Additionally, I've gained expertise in image processing, artificial intelligence, and database management through my involvement in these projects.
+Additionally, I've gained experience in image processing, artificial intelligence, and database management through my involvement in these projects.

 # ⚙️ Technologies
 <p align="left">